dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/index.md

 - Abstract access to information/data stored with multiple providers (Hard drive, Google Drive, One Drive, Gmail).
 - Conversion of proprietory formats to open formats or markdown.
+- Extraction of topics, people and places from knowledge stored with multiple providers.
+- Navigation by topic, person or place by treating them as folders.

 ## Planned features

 The following is a list of features that are planned or in progress:

-- Extraction of topics, people and places from knowledge stored with multiple providers.
+- Navigation by topic, person or place in a knowledge graph.
 - One pagers/summaries regarding all knowledge around a certain topic, person or place based on information/data from multiple providers.
-- Navigation by topic, person or place in a knowledge graph.
 - Syncing information/data from one provider to another.

 ## Getting started